kiboschool/course-intro-to-data-science/src/lessons/intro-to-ml/regression.md

 **_Lesson summary..._**

-The goal of **supervised learning** is to teach the computer to make accurate predictions on new, unseen data based on what it learned from the labeled examples.
-It's like your friend guiding you in the guessing game by giving you the correct answers during training.
-Supervised learning is used in various real-world applications, such as recognizing objects in images, predicting prices of houses, and even diagnosing diseases from medical data.
-Just like your smart friend helped you become better at guessing animals, supervised learning helps computers become smarter at making predictions!
+**_Regression_** in ML is like teaching a computer to predict numbers.
+Imagine you have data on houses, including information like the number of bedrooms, the size of the house, and the location.
+You want the computer to estimate the price of a house based on these features.

+Linear regression is commonly used for predicting numerical outcomes, such as predicting house prices based on features like size, number of bedrooms, and location.
+It is a simple yet powerful technique that forms the basis for more complex machine learning algorithms.
 </aside>

 ### 👩🏾‍🎨 Practice: Regression in ML... 🎯